top of page

 Selma Sully-Walker.jfif

-NAICCO was originally founded in 1975 by Selma Sully-Walker (Sisseton-Wahpeton Dakota)—tribal member of the Yankton Sioux Tribe of South Dakota.
-During her tenure, she served as the Director of NAICCO for over 20 years.
-Her mission from the beginning was to create a home for her beloved Native Americans in Central Ohio.
-Through her shining example of dedication, compassion, and service, she helped shape the way to a brighter future for Native Americans in Ohio.
+Selma walked on January 3, 1997, in Columbus, Ohio.
+Through her shining example of dedication, compassion, and service, she helped shape a brighter future for Native Americans in Ohio.
 Today, Selma’s steadfastness and legacy continues to inform and inspire the next generation of leadership at NAICCO.

 Mark Welsh.jpg